DCC Decoder Addressing

 • Street 2 - multi-resident dwelling

-These decoders exist in the same city (connected to the same track), but are uniquely addressed even if same address number.
+These decoders exist in the same city (connected to the same track bus) but on different streets.
+They are uniquely addressed even if the address number is the same.

 Mobile or Locomotive Decoder